-All you need to make your networking work
+All you need to make your business grow

-Base52 Growth Club is all about networking that works for your business.
-There’s always a guest speaker to share their story and inspiration, a book review and the chance to meet like-minded business people.
+Base52 Growth Club is all about helping your business grow.
+It’s about learning and sharing the very best entrepreneurial skills and knowledge.
 On this page, you’ll find further information and some of the references from previous Growth Club events.

 'Thanks for an excellent meeting.
 Yes, networking - but a little bit different.
 Thoroughly enjoyed it, in particular Dawn's talk and of course Hilary's book review, and meeting a lot of you, though sadly not all! - and even meeting some Tweeting contacts in person :-) The next date is in my diary...'